danielecook/danielecook.github.io/_posts/2014/2014-05-30-how-to-plot-all-of-your-runkeeper-data.md

 install.packages("dplyr")
 install.packages("mapproj")</pre>

-  3. Run the script from within R Studio or on unix based machines using `RScript plot_runkeeper.R`.
+  3. Run the script below from within R Studio or on unix based machines using `RScript plot_runkeeper.R`.
 If you are using Rstudio, be sure to set the working directory using `setwd()`

+{% include gist id="6c555937144d4955073b" %}

  [1]: http://www.runkeeper.com
  [2]: http://www.r-project.org/